|Place of Birth||Hong Kong|

 |Inscription (Other)||“97” on left side of headstone|

 Manos was an investment broker.
-His wife’s name was Sarah Violet (“Vi”) Judah, who was born in Shanghai on October 10, 1904, (d.
-December 17, 1972,) and they had one child, Viola Jacqueline Ruth (“Jackie”) Sternberg, born August 30, 1926, in Shanghai.
+His wife’s name was Sarah Violet (“Vi”) Judah (October 10, 1904, Shanghai; d.
+December 17, 1972) and they had one child, Viola Jacqueline Ruth (“Jackie”) Sternberg (b.
+August 30, 1926, Shanghai).
 At the time of his US naturalization application in 1950, Jackie was living in North Seattle, Washington.

 “Mano also had a sister, Esther.
 She was married to an Englishman, Stanley “Charlie” Williams.
 They also lived in San Francisco after the war, where he worked as a salesman for a commercial stationers and she worked in the headquarters of the supermarket chain Safeway.
 They moved to Santa Barbara after they retired, and passed away there.